m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 The basic Gauss-Seidel method for linear systems looks like this in (pseudo-)Rust:

-The same algorithm is presented as regular pseudocode in the source paper, so look there if you prefer that style.
+The same algorithm is presented as regular pseudocode in the [paper][cat05], so look there if you prefer that style.
 {: .sidenote}